leifg/leif.io/content/ultimate-list-of-web3-blockchain-resources/index.md

 - [187 Things the Blockchain Is Supposed to Fix](https://www.wired.com/story/187-things-the-blockchain-is-supposed-to-fix/): WIRED article from 2018 listing various use cases for Blockchain.
 Especially insightful to go through the links for now non-existing companies.
 - [Web3 is going just great](https://web3isgoinggreat.com): Amazing overview collected by [Molly White](https://twitter.com/molly0xFFF) on all the mishaps in the Web3 space.
 - [Why Web3’s Shared Data Across Applications Doesn’t Matter](https://medium.com/bloated-mvp/why-web3s-shared-data-across-applications-doesn-t-matter-e0281d3f70d2): Awesome run down by [Liron Shapiro](https://twitter.com/liron) about one specific argument of Web3 and how it would fail in reality.
+- [How To Kill Bitcoin](https://joekelly100.medium.com/how-to-kill-bitcoin-part-1-is-bitcoin-unstoppable-code-7a1b366f65ee): 3 part article explaining on how a government could effectively stop the Bitcoin network on a technical level.

 ## Podcast Episodes